KarsStudent/KarsStudent/README.md

 - 👋 Hi, I’m @KarsStudent
 - 👀 I’m interested in psychology and coding
 - 🌱 I’m currently learning software development
-- 📫 You can reach me through my email which is: karspostema@gmail.com
+- 📫 You can reach me; Nope cant reach me

 <!---
 KarsStudent/KarsStudent is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.